RyanSPando/express-validations/README.md

 $ knex migrate:make create_people
 ```

-* Now you should have a migrations folder, in your text editor, open up the file you generated within the migrations folder and create this table schema:
+* Now you should have a migrations folder.
+In your text editor, open up the file you generated within the migrations folder and create this table schema:

 ```
 exports.up = function(knex, Promise) {